Quintuplet Cluster

-The Quintuplet is less compact than the nearby Arches Cluster, with fewer of the most massive and luminous stars, but it does have the distinction of hosting two of the extremely rare luminous blue variables, the Pistol Star and the less well-known qF 362 (aka V4650 Sgr), and a third just a few parsecs away.
+The Quintuplet is less compact than the nearby Arches Cluster, with fewer of the most massive and luminous stars, but it does have the distinction of hosting two of the extremely rare luminous blue variables, (LBVs), the Pistol Star and the less well-known qF 362 (aka V4650 Sgr), and a third, V4998 Sagittarii, just a few parsecs away.
 It also contains a number of red supergiants, all suggesting a slightly more evolved cluster around 4 million years old.